OperationSpark/asd-setup/README.md

 **NOTE**: If your repo already contains a `scripts` folder with a `asd-install.sh` file inside of it, skip ahead to [Step 4](#step-4-install-asd-projects-into-codespace)

-Copy and paste each of the following commands into your terminal, pressing enter after pasting each command to run it.
+Copy and paste each of the following commands into your codespace's terminal, pressing enter after pasting each command to run it.

 ```bash copy
 mkdir scripts